apophizzz/BIG-SherLog/README.md

 ## What is _SherLog_? ##
 _SherLog_ enables the integration of logging statements into an Java Enterprise Application at runtime.
 It provides several out-of-the-box implementations for performance measurement or logging of instance variables.
+This way _SherLog_ can help you find the reason for bugs, performance issues or other problems without stopping and re-starting your application server.
 Moreover, _SherLog_ can be extended in an easy manner, offering interfaces for your own logging integration implementations.

 ## How to build _SherLog_? ##